Kong/docs.konghq.com/app/dev-portal/app-reg/index.md

 2. Optional: Enable **Role-based access control (RBAC)** to allow granular control of viewing and consuming APIs in the Dev Portal by defining roles within Teams.

-3. Optional: Click the [**Auto Approve**](/dev-portal/settings/security/) checkbox to enable new Developers registrations and/or thier Applications to be approved automatically by the system.
+3. Optional: Click the [**Auto Approve**](/dev-portal/portals/settings/security/) checkbox to enable new Developers registrations and/or Applications to be approved automatically by the system.
 If not set, portal admins will need to approve any new registrations and/or applications.

 4. Optional: Select the preferred **Default Auth Strategy** (default is the built-in `key-auth` strategy).
 This will not retroactively change any published APIs, but will set the default on any new publications.